To succeed at marketing your Business, Brand or Blog on Pinterest in 2023, you’ll need a solid Pinterest Strategy.

 The harsh truth is, they’re at liberty to make as many changes as they’d like because at the end of the day, it’s their platform and it’s a business.

-Some of the algorithm changes Pinterest made in 2021 placed an emphasis on keeping people on the platform for longer.
+Some of the algorithm changes Pinterest made in 2021 to 2022 placed an emphasis on keeping people on the platform for longer.

-This is evidenced by them starting to heavily push story and video pins.
+This is evidenced by them starting to heavily push sto and video pins.

 I love video pins and I’ve gotten great results from them.
 I started using video pins on many of my client’s accounts as well as my accounts way before Pinterest started pushing them.